Texas Calls In A Strike Force To Try To Slow Coronavirus Spread In Nursing Homes

 "This is a long-standing problem, particularly in Texas, with basic infection control practices," said Patty Ducayet, the long-term care ombudsman for Texas.

-Federal and state inspections show that Texas nursing homes have among the most citations for infection deficiencies in the country, and that infection prevention is the number one problem in the state.
+Federal and state inspections show that Texas nursing homes have among the most citations for infection deficiencies in the country and that infection prevention is the No. 1 problem in the state.

-Ducayet says nursing homes conduct emergency planning, and infectious disease epidemics are supposed to be part of that.
+Ducayet said nursing homes conduct emergency planning, and infectious disease epidemics are supposed to be part of that.

 "Without a doubt," she said, "nursing homes could have been better prepared for this."

-In their defense, a nursing home trade association says its members have taken stringent measures to stop the spread, such as canceling family visits and eliminating communal activities such as dining and bingo.
+In their defense, a nursing home trade association said its members have taken stringent measures to stop the spread, such as canceling family visits and eliminating communal activities such as dining and bingo.

 "I think there's always room to look at infection control protocols and how do we improve the process," said Kevin Warren, president of the Texas Health Care Association.
 "And how do we learn from this moving forward so that if and when something like this happens again, we don't have concerns like this."

-The Texas Health and Human Services Commission, which regulates skilled nursing facilities, says it has conducted hundreds of on-site inspections over the past two months due to the coronavirus crisis.
-But now the agency is ratcheting up the response.
+The Texas Health and Human Services Commission, which regulates skilled nursing facilities, said it has conducted hundreds of on-site inspections over the past two months because of the coronavirus crisis.
+Now the agency is ratcheting up the response.